rstacruz/pre.js/Readme.md

 ## API reference

-See [pre.js]'s inline comments for more info.
-Here's a quick reference of the
+Here's a quick reference of the API:
-API:

 ```js
 Pre()